Sobolev and isoperimetric inequalities with monomial weights: Weighted Sobolev inequality

-Inequality \eqref{evans} is not \eqref{sobolev}, but is the Sobolev inequality in the Riemannian manifold whose metric is given by $g=x^A$.
+Different from \eqref{sobolev}, inequality \eqref{evans} is the Sobolev inequality for the Riemannian manifold conformal to $\R^n$ with conformal factor $g=x^A$.
 Indeed, the Riemannian gradient in $\mathbb R^n$ with this metric is given by $\nabla_R u=x^{-\frac An}\nabla u$, and hence it holds

 Moreover, from this Sobolev inequality one can deduce the following isoperimetric inequality (with nonoptimal constant) on this manifold

 \end{rem}